MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-export-sharing.md

 ## Guest users can work with shared datasets in their own tenants

-When this setting is turned on, Azure AD B2B guest users of datasets shared with them by users in your organization will be able to access and build on those datasets in their own tenant.
+When this setting is turned on, Azure AD B2B guest users of datasets shared with them by users in your organization can access and build on those datasets in their own tenant.

 This setting is off by default for customers.
 If this setting is disabled, a guest user can still access the dataset in the provider tenant but not in their own tenant.